What’s More Important, Getting Decisions or Making Disciples?

 I recently read about someone who is credited with producing over 55 million decisions for Christ.
-That’s a most impressive number.
+That’s the most impressive number.
 However, I wonder if it’s the correct focus.

 Making a disciple is much more difficult and takes a lot longer.
 It requires but minutes for someone to decide to follow Jesus, but a lifetime to become a disciple of Jesus.
 However, true disciples are what Jesus wanted.